 Should A 3 Month Old Have A Schedule?

 Those early newborn days are for cuddles and getting used to being a new mom.
-For me it was way to stressful worrying about a newborn sleep schedule when my daughter was only a few weeks old.
+For me it was way to stressful worrying about a schedule when my daughter was only a few weeks old.

 But around 3 months of age, babies start waking up a little more.
 Many babies establish a feeding pattern or routine and some moms aren’t as worried about their milk supply or if baby is getting enough to eat.
 (Many moms still worry or struggle for many months though too!).